nicobast/nicobast.github.io/_pages/about.md

   - /about.html
 ---

+**Due to university clinic IT shutdown, currently use my Uni email for contact: nbast@med.uni-frankfurt.de**

 I am postdoctoral researcher at the [Goethe University Frankfurt](https://www.goethe-university-frankfurt.de/en) (Germany) and Head of Clinical Research at the [Department of Child and Adolescent Psychiatry](https://www.kgu.de/einrichtungen/kliniken/zentrum-fuer-psychische-gesundheit/psychiatrie-psychosomatik-und-psychotherapie-des-kindes-und-jugendalters) at the Goethe University Hospital.
 I further am a licensed psychotherapist and conduct cognitive-behavioral treatments in children.
 My research focuses on the neurobiological mechanisms of neurodevelopmental conditions and general psychopathology.
 My work emphasizes the application of pupillometry as a scalable neuroimaging tool in young and clincial populations.
 This aims to bridge the gap between developmental neuroscience and clinical application.

 Sometimes, I go out for a walk.